wp-plugins/custom-post-view-generator/readme.txt

 = 0.1.2 =
 Fixed bug that result incompatibility with other plugins that are using the add_filter function.
 Fixed issue wich resulted warnings with content types plugins.

+= 0.1.3 =
+Fixed bug that resulted in shortcode not being processed.
+Fixed error in template.
+Added another template.